rajban94/Object_Detection_tiny_Yolo/README.md

      pip install --upgrade virtualenv

-Create a Python 3.6 virtual environment for this project and activate the virtualenv:
+Create a Python 3.7 virtual environment for this project and activate the virtualenv:

-    virtualenv -p python3.6 yoloface
+    virtualenv -p python3.6 yolo_object

     source ./yoloface/bin/activate